mandiant/flare-vm/README.md

     -customConfig <String>
         Path to a configuration XML file.
 May be a file path or URL.

+    -customLayout <String>
+        Path to a taskbar layout XML file.
+May be a file path or URL.

     -noWait [<SwitchParameter>]
         Switch parameter to skip installation message before installation begins.